Prof Beth Wingate

 She did her PhD work at the University of Michigan studying numerics, waves and ocean fluid dynamics.
 She has developed and used spectral element methods including the investigation of near optimal interpolation on triangles with Mark Taylor.
 She spent many years at the Los Alamos National Laboratory in New Mexico, USA.
 While there she studied such topics as the LANS-alpha model and overflows.
 She and her collaborators derived new equations for wave-mean flow in the weak stratification and fast rotation limit which has lead to new ideas such as novel investigations of fluctuations from the slow manifold (with Jared Whitehead) and an asymptotic parallel-in-time method for highly oscillatory PDEs on next generation heterogeneous computing architectures (with Terry Haut).

-She has published poetry in literary journals such as the Iowa Review, Prairie Schooner, Natural Bridge, and others.
+She has published poetry in literary journals such as the Cafe Luna Review, Iowa Review, Prairie Schooner, Natural Bridge, and others.
 Her work has also appeared in anthologies such as "Looking Back to Place" published by Old School Books.